 Oat milk is a great dairy-free alternative to cow's milk.
 It's high in fiber and has a nutty flavor.
 Making oat milk is easy, and it only takes a few minutes.

-We use milk every single day of our lives.
-From our morning granola to the bechamel sauce.
+We use plant milk every single day of our lives, from our morning homemade gluten-free, oil-free granola to savory recipes like Vegan mashed potatoes, and Vegan Bechamel Sauce. the bechamel sauce.
 Homemade Oat Milk is by far the cheapest and fastest plant-based homemade milk option.

 It requires 2 ingredients, 5 minutes, and a blender.